oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 **13. Provide SYS password.**

-   Enter SYS password of your choice.
+   Enter SYS password which is same as the SYS password of the Source Database.

    ![ss10](./images/sys.png)